mrcbax/frwl/README.md

 FRWL: From Russia with love
 ===

+We've hit the deadline.
+Nothing has happened.
+Anyone who has any info should let us know!
+===

 link to inception [Reddit thread](https://www.reddit.com/r/DataHoarder/comments/apsd7v/with_russia_going_offline_for_a_test_some_time/)

 There is a survey available for those participating: [Google Form](https://goo.gl/forms/l2zbfzblneP6D6sE3)